rezazad68/BCDU-Net/README.md

 ## Run Demo
-For training deep model for each task, go to the related folder and follow the bellow steps:
+For training deep model and evaluating on each data set follow the bellow steps:</br>

-#### Skin Lesion Segmentation
-1- Download the ISIC 2018 train dataset from [this](https://challenge.kitware.com/#phase/5abcb19a56357d0139260e53) link and extract both training dataset and ground truth folders inside the `dataset_isic18`. </br>
+1- Download the ISIC 2018 train dataset from [this](https://challenge.isic-archive.com/data) link and extract both training dataset and ground truth folders inside the `dataset_isic18`. </br>
 2- Run `Prepare_ISIC2018.py` for data preperation and dividing data to train,validation and test sets. </br>
-3- Run `train_isic18.py` for training BCDU-Net model using trainng and validation sets.
-The model will be train for 100 epochs and it will save the best weights for the valiation set.
-You can also train U-net model for this dataset by changing model to unet, however, the performance will be low comparing to BCDU-Net. </br>
+3- Run `Train_Skin_Lesion_Segmentation.py` for training the model using trainng and validation sets.
+The model will be train for 100 epochs and it will save the best weights for the valiation set. </br>
-4- For performance calculation and producing segmentation result, run `evaluate.py`.
-It will represent performance measures and will saves related figures and results in `output` folder.</br>
+4- For performance calculation and producing segmentation result, run `Evaluate_Skin.py`.
+It will represent performance measures and will saves related results in `output` folder.</br>

-#### Retina Blood Vessel Segmentation
+**Notice:**
+For training and evaluating on ISIC 2017 and ph2 follow the bellow steps: :</br>
-1- Download Drive dataset from [this](https://drive.google.com/open?id=17wVfELqgwbp4Q02GD247jJyjq6lwB0l6) link and extract both training  and test  folders in a folder name DRIVE (make a new folder with name DRIVE) </br>
+**ISIC 2017**- Download the ISIC 2017 train dataset from [this](https://challenge.isic-archive.com/data) link and extract both training dataset and ground truth folders inside the `dataset_isic18\7`. </br> then Run ` 	Prepare_ISIC2017.py` for data preperation and dividing data to train,validation and test sets. </br>
-2- Run `prepare_datasets_DRIVE.py` for reading whole data.
-This code will read all the train and test samples and will saves them as a hdf5 file in the `DRIVE_datasets_training_testing` folder. </br>
-3- The next step is to extract random patches from the training set to train the model, to do so, Run `save_patch.py`, it will extract random patches with size 64*64 and will save them as numpy file.
-This code will use `help_functions.py`, `spre_processing.py` and `extract_patches.py` functions for data normalization and patch extraction.
-4- For model training, run `train_retina.py`, it will load the training data and will use 20% of training samples as a validation set.
-The model will be train for 50 epochs and it will save the best weights for the valiation set.</br>
-4- For performance calculation and producing segmentation result, run `evaluate.py`.
-It will represent performance measures and will saves related figures and results in `test` folder.</br>
-Note: For image pre-processing and patch extraction we used [this](https://github.com/orobix/retina-unet) github's code.</br>

-#### Lung Segmentation
-1- Download the Lung Segmentation dataset from [Kaggle](https://www.kaggle.com/kmader/finding-lungs-in-ct-data/data) link and extract it. </br>
+**ph2**- Download the ph2 dataset from [this](https://www.dropbox.com/s/k88qukc20ljnbuo/PH2Dataset.rar) link and extract it then Run ` 	Prepare_ph2.py` for data preperation and dividing data to train,validation and test sets. </br>
-2- Run `Prepare_data.py` for data preperation, train/test seperation and generating new masks around the lung tissues.
-3- Run `train_lung.py` for training BCDU-Net model using trainng and validation sets (20 percent of the training set).
-The model will be train for 50 epochs and it will save the best weights for the valiation set.
-You can train either BCDU-net model with 1 or 3 densly connected convolutions. </br>
-4- For performance calculation and producing segmentation result, run `evaluate_performance.py`.
-It will represent performance measures and will saves related figures and results.</br>
+Follow step 3 and 4 for model traing and performance estimation.
+For ph2 dataset you need to first train the model with ISIC 2018 data set and then fine-tune the trained model using ph2 dataset.